Are you asking yourself how to increase productivity within your development teams? Here are 10 ways to improve motivation and ensure better results.

 Although everyone seems to be clear that a motivated team works better, is more productive and efficient, there are still many companies that face low levels of commitment from their employees.
 As we can read in an article from Harvard Business Review, 70% of U.S. employees are “not engaged” or “actively disengaged” at work.

-Content related: Hexacta, leader in human resources best practices
+Content related: Hexacta, a leader in human resources best practices

 Each team is different, so the motivations that they receive will be different.
 The leader must then know the people with whom he or she works, discover his own stimuli, and find the way in which both the intrinsic and the extrinsic motivations achieve positive effects both in the team and in each one of its members.